How to Protect Your Trademark?

 It may surprise you to learn that your trademark receives some legal protection, even if it’s not officially registered with the concerned authority.
 Such protection for unregistered marks is based on common law, which unregistered trademarks (denoted by ‘TM’ symbol in superscript) obtain simply from use.

-Below are a few possible steps you can take to protect your trademark:
+Steps you can take to protect your trademark

-One of the best ways you can protect your trademark is to look for marks that appear similar to yours.
-Being on the lookout for things as such can help you deal with possible infringements and ensures that your trademark is not misused/misrepresented by third parties.
+Look for marks that appear similar to yours.
+Being on the lookout can help you deal with possible infringements and ensures that your trademark is not misused/misrepresented by third parties.

-This is valid for people who want to register a trademark and want to address any conflicts that may arise in the future.
-Ensure that you always do a cross check of existing trademarks in the market to avoid any objections that could arise out of it.
+In order to register a trademark or to address any conflicts that may arise in the future, cross check existing trademarks in the market to avoid any objections that could arise out of it.

-Always use the ‘R’ symbol to let people know that your trademark is registered.
-This is one of the best ways you can protect your trademark since doing so sends out a signal that your trademark is registered and anyone copying it would be infringing upon it.
+Always use the ®symbol to let people know that your trademark is registered.
+It sends out a signal that your trademark is registered and anyone copying it would be infringing upon it.

 What to do in case of infringement?